 Mole Removal & Minor Surgery

-Our talented surgeon has more than 30 years’ experience of gently removing moles, cysts, skin tags and warts for people in Leeds, York, Harrogate, Bradford and Wakefield.
+Our talented surgeon has more than 30 years’ experience of gently removing moles, cysts, skin tags and warts for people in Leeds, York, Manchester, Harrogate, Bradford and Wakefield.
 We use a variety of methods including shaving, cauterising and surgically excising to quickly and effectively achieve the best cosmetic results with little or no scarring.

 - Treatment time: 45mins-1hour

 - Visible results: With 30 years' experience of gently removing moles, cysts, skin tags and warts using a variety of methods